Toyakki/Raspi-flight-tracker/README.md

 ![Working demo](/assets/success.jpeg)

 ## Special thanks
-These projects would not be completed without these api providers!
+This project would not be completed without these api providers!
 A special shout-out to them:
-1. <a href='https://github.com/mrjackwills/adsbdb'>ADSDB api</a>
+1. <a href='https://github.com/mrjackwills/adsbdb'>Mr Jack Wills' adsbdb</a>
 2. <a href="https://opensky-network.org/">OpenSky network</a>

 ## How to run the given scripts on Raspberry Pi
 Instructions coming soon!